Anshul-Birla/cse110-w21-group28/admin/meetings/week8/022421-retrospective.md

 + issues with table
   + prevent user entering negative \# of pomos
   + wrap around long task - html attribute
++ Challenges
+  + Divvying up work
+  + Collaborating with people from different teams
+  + Using the github projects board/pull request comment participation
+  + Varying experience levels with github/web dev results in fear of making mistakes
+  + Communication

++ Things done well
+  + Communication has steadily been improving
+  + Team comradery increasing
+  + PR checking and commenting getting better
+  + Documentation and code quality
+  + Good at deciding issues and bringing it up, voting on issues rather than my way or highway
++ Things coming up:
+  + stats page not done yet
+  + Merging everything, integration
+  + Consistent styling and fonts

 **Old business:** None